 \subsection{Energy spectrum and eigenstates}

-Alike for the isotropic oscillator, the energy levels and eigenstates of the generalized Calogero model are constructed in the algebraic way.
+Similar to the isotropic oscillator, the energy levels and eigenstates of the generalized Calogero model are constructed algebraically.

-The lowering operators annihilate the ground state: $a_i|0\rangle=0$.
-The solution is provided by the following wavefunction (with omitted normalization constant) \cite{brink}:
+The lowering operators annihilate the ground state, which is given by the following wavefunction (with the normalization constant omitted) \cite{brink}:

-with the radial coordinate defined by $r^2=\sum_i x_i^2$.
+where the radial coordinate defined is by the equation $r^2=\sum_i x_i^2$.
 The lowest energy is given by the following expression:

-Apart from the standard oscillatory energy, which grants one-half per each degree of freedom, is contains also the interaction part.
-The latter assigns the value $g$ to each particle pair.
-According to Eq.~\eqref{comHa}, the excitation above the lowest state are generated by the monomials in rising operators, so that the spectrum is equidistant and highly degenerate alike in the oscillator case:
+Besides the standard oscillatory energy, which contributes one-half per each degree of freedom, it also includes the interaction part.
+The interaction assigns the value $g$ to each particle pair.
+According to Eq.~\eqref{comHa}, excitations above the lowest state are generated by monomials in raising operators, resulting in an equidistant and highly degenerate spectrum, similar to the oscillator case:

-with omitted normalization constant.
-Note that the particle interaction just shifts all levels by the same value given by the $g$-term in the ground-state energy \eqref{E0}.
+It is worth noting that the particle interaction merely shifts all levels by the same value given by the $g$-term in the ground-state energy \eqref{E0}.

-Generally, above states describe distinguishable particles since vary under the particle exchanges.
-In order to infer the identical bosons (fermions) from them, an additional (anti)symmetrization procedure is required.
-Then the generalized Calogero model \eqref{Hgen} is reduced to the original Hamiltonian \eqref{H}.
-Alternatively, one can apply (anti)symmetric polynomials in rising operators to the ground state.
-For instance, by means of the power sums,
+In general, these states describe distinguishable particles since they vary under particle exchanges.
+To obtain identical bosons (fermions) from them, an additional (anti)symmetrization procedure is required.
+This reduction results in the original Hamiltonian \eqref{H}.
+Alternatively, one can apply (anti)symmetric polynomials in raising operators to the ground state.
+For instance, using power sums,